Asylum Support (Prescribed Period) Bill [HL]

 Overview

-This bill amends the Asylum Support Regulations 2000, increasing the minimum period before an asylum claim is considered determined, from 28 days to 56 days.
-This impacts when asylum seekers' government support ends.
+This bill amends the Asylum Support Regulations 2000, extending the minimum period before an asylum claim is considered determined from 28 to 56 days.
+This means asylum seekers will receive support for a minimum of 56 days, regardless of when their claim is processed.

 Description